4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

-Marketers: If you can’t demonstrate how your idea will actually drive value or revenue for your company or client, then it’s not worth doing.
+Marketers: If you can’t demonstrate how your idea will drive value or revenue for your company or client, it’s not worth doing.

 Sure, we could build an app that lets people swap their pet’s face with our brand to drive engagement by working with influencers to create a web series about a particular niche.
-But at the end of the day, if nobody is actually paying for it, then what are you really doing?
+But at the end of the day, what are you really doing if nobody is actually paying for it?

 Yes, Zips is a real iPhone app available at the app store.

 All you can do on it is zip and unzip a zipper.
-To think, someone paid money to have this app developed.
+To think that someone paid money to have this app developed.